-Since the specifications precisely determine the orbits in nice supports under allowable permutations, and there are $< \mu$ specifications (on stated hypotheses) there are $< \mu$ such orbits.
+Since the specifications precisely determine the orbits in supports under allowable permutations, and there are $<\mu$ specifications (on stated hypotheses) there are $<\mu$ such orbits.

-The strategy of our argument for the size of the types is to show that that there are $< \mu$ coding functions whose domain includes a strong support for each type, which implies that there are no more than μ (and so exactly μ) elements of each type, since every element of a type is obtainable by applying a coding function (of which there are $< \mu$) to a support (of which there are μ), and every element of a type has a strong support.
+The strategy of our argument for the size of the types is to show that that there are $<\mu$ coding functions for each type , which implies that there are no more than μ (and so exactly μ) elements of each type, since every element of a type is obtainable by applying a coding function (of which there are $<\mu$) to a support (of which there are μ).

-Analysis of coding functions for type 0: We describe all coding functions for type 0 (without concerning ourselves about whether supports are strong).
-The orbit of a 0-support in the allowable permutations is determined by the positions in the support order occupied by near-litters, and for each position in the support order occupied by a singleton, the position, if any, of the near-litter in the support order which includes it.
+Analysis of coding functions for type 0: We describe all coding functions for type 0.
+The orbit of a 0-support in the allowable permutations is determined by the positions in the support occupied by near-litters, and for each position in the support occupied by a singleton, the position, if any, of the near-litter in the support which includes it.
 There are no more than 2^{κ} ways to specify an orbit.
 Now for each such equivalence class, there is a natural partition of type -1 into near-litters, singletons, and a large complement set.
-Notice that near-litters in the partition will be obtained by removing any singletons in the domain of the support which are included in them.
 The partition has $\nu < \kappa$ elements, and there will be $2^{\nu} \leq 2^{\kappa}$ coding functions for that orbit in the supports, determined by specifying for each compartment in the partition whether it is to be included or excluded from the set computed from a support in that orbit.
 So there are no more than $2^{\kappa} < \mu$ coding functions over type 0.